MitchRicker/MitchRicker.GitHub.io/docs/index.md

 To make sure everything was as efficient as possible while dealing with high volumes of data, I wrote scripts in Bash, Python and Perl to automate various support tasks.

 I became the Zmanda SME and was responsible for training and mentoring new team members.
-To make sure knowledge was as available as possible I maintained/audited the Zmanda knowledge base, administered a test/development VM lab offering GitLab, ADDS, Zmanda, Carbonite Server Backup and other services so team members could "play around" and developed the training materials to on-board new team members.
+To make sure knowledge was as available as possible I maintained/audited the Zmanda knowledge base, administered a test/development VM lab offering GitLab, ADDS, Zmanda, Carbonite Server Backup and other services so team members could "play around" in a structured environment.
+I also developed updated training materials to onboard new team members.

 #### Achievements:
 * My calls were played as examples of excellence to new-hires outside of the Zmanda team.